Encharted Cook

 Cover the bowl with plastic wrap and allow dough to rise until double, about 1 hour.

 • Punch Down & Shape the Rolls.
 Gently punch down the dough.
 Stretch and pat the dough into a rectangle.
-Using a pastry cutter or a knife, divide the dough into 24 equal-sized pieces about 1 ounce each.
+Using a pastry cutter or small knife, divide the dough into 24 equal-sized pieces, about 1 ounce each.
 Take each piece in hand and pinch the corners of the dough under each piece.

 • Prepare Baking Pan and 2nd Rise.
 Place the shaped rolls in a parchment-lined 13 x 9 x 2" baking pan.
 Cover pan with plastic wrap and let rolls rise until doubled in size, about 1 hour.

 • Honey Butter, Flaked Sea Salt, and 3rd Rise.
-Preheat the oven to 350°F and brush the rolls with half of the Honey Butter and sprinkle them with the flaked sea salt.
+Preheat the oven to 350°F/177°C and brush the rolls with half of the Honey Butter and sprinkle them with the flaked sea salt.

 Recover rolls with plastic wrap and let rolls continue to rise until the tops of the rolls are as tall as the height of the baking pan.